maykar/custom-header/docs/configuration/tabs.md

 ### Hide/Show Tabs

+* hide_tabs and show_tabs shouln't be used together, show_tabs will always override hide_tabs
-hide_tabs and show_tabs accept a tab/views index number, title, or path.
+* hide_tabs and show_tabs accept a tab/views index number, title, or path.
 They can also accept ranges like so: `5 to 9`

-hide_tabs and show_tabs accept a comma separated list of tabs:
+* hide_tabs and show_tabs accept a comma separated list of tabs:

 ```yaml
 custom_header: